Skip to Main Content

 image for Gender Discrimination in the Workplace Do Men Have Rights?

 Kindness and common courtesy in the workplace are evaporating today.
-New standards around what’s considered œnice versus what crosses a professional line, are being set.
+New standards around what’s considered nice versus what crosses a professional line, are being set.
 Along with this movement, it has become difficult for a man to offer a simple compliment to a woman in the workplace without risking harassment claims.

-In light of the multitude of public male figures being terminated due to inappropriate sexual behavior or sexual harassment in the workplace, I cannot help but push the pause button for a second to ask how this effects our workplace culture.
+In light of the multitude of public male figures being terminated due to inappropriate sexual behavior or sexual harassment in the workplace, I cannot help but push the pause button for a second to ask how this affects our workplace culture.

-Yes, it empowers women to stand up for their rights and complain about gender discrimination or unwelcomed sexual advances by male colleagues.
-Yes, it validates a woman’s right to protect her self-worth, her career and her dignity.
+Yes, it empowers women to stand up for their rights and complain about gender discrimination or unwelcome sexual advances by male colleagues.
+Yes, it validates a woman’s right to protect her self-worth, her career, and her dignity.
 I encourage any woman who is treated differently or unlawfully at work to file a complaint and stand up for her rights.
 Always.
 But there is a flip side too.

 GENDER DISCRIMINATION IN THE WORKPLACE